Eviction prevention and homeless assistance programs in Kentucky.

 - Short term housing, such as emergency shelters or transitional homes/apartments.
 Find a list of free overnight homeless shelters near you.

 Clients and applicants will also need to participate in case management services.
-This will almost always be a requirement in order to receive any type of aid or grant from a Kentucky agency.
+This will almost always be a requirement in order to receive any type of financial aid or grant from a Kentucky agency.
 As part of this process, social workers will offer guidance and support to homeless and low income families.

 The process will involve workshops, classes, and sessions that include everything from credit counseling to budgeting and job placement.
 The reason this is required as if the family or individual does not obtain financial stability and can't pay the rent on their own in the future, then there is limited reason or resources to help them now.
 The ESG program is not intended to be a never ending charity type program.
 After the individual is self-sufficient, ongoing case management is also provided by many non-profits.